Physiotherapy – Osteopathy – Fascia Structural Bodywork

 Osteopathy, an alternative medicine practice, is rooted in the understanding that the human body is not a collection of separate parts, but an intricate and dynamic functional unit, interrelated at all levels.
 It emphasizes the interrelationship between structure and function of the body and recognizes the body’s ability to heal itself.
-It is the role of the osteopath to facilitate that process, principally by the practice of manual and manipulative therapy.
+It is the role of the osteopath to facilitate that process, principally by the practice of manual therapy.

 What is physiotherapy?

 Physiotherapy focuses on the science of movement, helping you restore, maintain, and maximize your strength, function, and overall well-being.
 In terms of treatment, physiotherapists use natural movement and manual therapy to alleviate pain, tightness, and discomfort.
 Physiotherapy treatment plans involve functional movements that help you gain (or regain) your strength, flexibility, and confidence.